ARandy-BADPMC/Bad-Company-Operation-Chainbreaker/README.md

 # Bad Company Operation Chainbreaker

-Operation Chainbreaker is an ArmA 3 Bad Company project between Alex K., Jey R. & A. Randy.
+Operation Chainbreaker is an ArmA 3 Bad Company project made by our ACE Pub server development team.
-Our goal is to create a fun, laid back yet realistic ArmA 3 mission.
+Our goal is to create a fun, laid back, yet realistic and persistent ArmA 3 mission that allows for semi-tactical, organised gameplay.

-The mission is now under redevelopment with tweaks and new additions after a long break.

 Find us at: www.BadCompanyPMC.com